lzy3691101/final_project/datasets.md

 | [Option 6](#option6) |
 | [Option 7](#option7) |

-> Note: Alternatively, instructors may optionally allow students to choose their own final projects datasets.
+> Note: Alternatively, instructors may optionally allow students to choose their own final projects dataset.
 Students should clearly indicate this preference and discuss their choice(s) with instructors ahead of time.

 ---